 Gluten: Do you Need to Avoid it?

-Gluten is a protein which gets a lot of attention in the general press and alternative health-care industry.
+Gluten is a protein that gets a lot of attention in the general press and alternative healthcare industry.

 If you talk to doctors who are functional or integratively minded then they will probably tell you that gluten is the source of all of your health problems.